Madrid Delays Reopening Of Schools After Historic Snowfall - UrduPoint

 The region's 2,557 schools had been set to reopen on Monday but access to over half of them, or 57.6 percent, remains difficult because of the snow and ice, the regional government said in a statement.

-Clean-up crews will "continue working intensely over the following days" to ensure school can open on the 20th, it added.
+Clean-up crews will "continue working intensely over the following days" to ensure school can open as planned, it added.

-Storm Filomena dumped 50 centimetres (20 inches) of snow on Madrid between last Friday and Saturday, leaving the city and large swathes of the country impassible.
+Storm Filomena dumped 50 centimetres (20 inches) of snow on Madrid between last Friday and Saturday, leaving the city and large swathes of the country impassable.

 The storm had been blamed for five deaths.
 It was followed by several days of plunging temperatures, which hardened mounds of snow and slush.